souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

-This Jekyll plugin makes your PWA / Website available offline* and allows you to install on desktop or mobile.
+This Jekyll plugin makes your PWA / Website available offline and allows you to install on desktop or mobile*.
-It uses Workbox service worker, generates and injects a precache list and takes care of the service worker registration process in a secure way.
+It uses a Workbox service worker, generates and injects a precache list into it and takes care of the registration process in a secure way.
-_* offline mode does work on iOS/Safari to date_
+_* does not fully work with iOS/Safari to date_

 The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
 It is pretty much the same, except for:
 - the starter process is done from a js file to allow for ```script-src: 'self';``` in your CSP, rather than inline.
 - serves `sw-register.js` minified for better auditing results.